Pranav7651/ROCK-PAPER-SCISSORS/README.md

 # ROCK-PAPER-SCISSORS

-Its a Computer vs Human game.
+Its a Computer vs User game.

 Here user need to select one option among rock, paper, scissor and the other will be chosen by the computer.